philipp1184/ansible-openssl-pki/README.md

 # ansible-openssl-pki

 Ansible Role to create a CA Certificate + Certificates per Node.
-Certificate generation is delegated to localhost in the Playbook Folder /pki
+Certificate generation is delegated to localhost.
+Certifcates are placed in Folder /pki of your Playbook.

 ## Simple Example Playbook